 I write about things I love to do in Las Vegas.
 If you click a link and make a purchase, I may receive a small commission, which helps to support my work.
 Learn more

-FlyOver Las Vegas is one of the newest attractions on The Strip.
+FlyOver is one of the newest attractions on the Las Vegas Strip.
 The ride makes you feel like you’re really flying.
 If you’ve ever been on Disney’s Soarin’ Over California, it’s like that, but x10.

 I’ve always been a fan of Soarin’, so I love FlyOver.
 In fact, I take everyone who comes to town for a visit!
 But this guide is to help you decide if the attraction is a good fit for you.

 So in this review, I’ll cover the three rides you can choose from right now.
 And I’ll fill you in on essential things to know, like what it’s like, how much it costs, and when to go for the fastest entry time.

 What is FlyOver in Las Vegas?